 2014-2016 Master of Fine Arts, The New School.
 Creative Writing: Fiction.
 GPA: 4.0.
 Thesis advisor: Helen Schulman.

-September 2017-Present.
+September 2017-May 2020.
 Teaching Fellow, Columbia University.
 Taught Elementary I and II and Intermediate I and II Italian language courses.

-September 2019-Present.
+September 2019-May 2020.
 Curriculum, Instruction, and Assessment Director, WriteOn.
 Non-Profit teaching creative writing to underserved communities.

 May 2017-August 2019.
 Research & Publications Director, WriteOn.
 Directed teachers in a pedagogy seminar.
 Organized final readings and produced invitations and programs.

-January 2016-May 2016 Fellow, WriteOn.
+January 2016-May 2016.
+Teaching Fellow, WriteOn.
 Pioneered and taught a creative writing curriculum with middle grade boys at the George Jackson Academy.

 August 2015-May 2016.
 Research Assistant, The New School.
 Produced weekly research reports on various topics for the Fiction Chair of the Creative Writing Program.

-August 2015-May 2016.
+August 2015-December 2015.
 Teaching Assistant, The New School.
 Taught a weekly Discussion Section for 25 students.
 Created lesson plans and assignments.
 Graded papers.
 Lectured on texts including The Odyssey, Aeneid, Genesis, New Testament, and Inferno.

-August-November 2014.
-Assistant/Intern, National Book Foundation.
+August 2014-November 2014.
+Assistant/Paid Intern, National Book Foundation.
 Reviewed, expanded, and updated the press list and contact lists as well as the invitation lists for the National Book Awards, the 5 Under 35 party, and private events.
 Prepared for the Teen Press Conference.
 Organized the caterer and reception, distributed books to schools, and supervised the setup of the event.
 Attended and assisted with the National Book Awards Week events, including 5 Under 35, Teen Press Conference, Finalist Reading, and the National Book Awards Dinner, Ceremony, and after-party.